tim-dutemple/Portfolio-Optimization/README.md

 ## Description
 This project demonstrates portfolio optimization using PySpark.
 It includes data collection, logic explantion, and optimization algorithms to create efficient investment portfolios.
+The most efficient portfolio is calculated using the Sharpe ratio.

 ## Technologies Used
 - **Programming Languages**: Python